Updated October 2023

 Cautions About Resubmitting Poems, Stories, and Essays

-Submission managers are tracking what you submit, when you submitted it, what comments editors had about your work (why it was accepted or rejected), and more.
+Submission managers track what you submit, when you submitted it, what comments editors had about your work (why it was accepted or rejected), and more.

 But, you’re thinking, can’t I just change the title and they’ll never know?